SweetSugarBelle’s Favorite Gingerbread Recipe

 - ½ cup shortening

-- ½ c butter
+- ½ cup butter

-- 1 c granulated sugar
+- 1 cup granulated sugar

-- 1 ¼ c unsulphered molasses
+- 1 ¼ cup unsulfured molasses

 - 2 eggs

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1 tsp salt
+- 1 teaspoon salt

-- 2 tsp ground ginger
+- 2 teaspoon ground ginger

-- 3 tsp ground cinnamon
+- 3 teaspoon ground cinnamon

-- 1 ½ tsp ground cloves
+- 1 ½ teaspoon ground cloves

-- 2 tsp ground nutmeg
+- 2 teaspoon ground nutmeg

-- ¼- ½ tsp ground white pepper {optional}
+- ¼- ½ teaspoon ground white pepper, optional

 Instructions

-- Preheat oven to 375 degrees.
+- PREHEAT oven to 375 degrees F.

-- Bake at 375° for 6-8 minutes for small cookies, 8-10 minutes for medium, and 10-15 minutes for large.
+- BAKE at 375° for 6-8 minutes for small cookies, 8-10 minutes for medium, and 10-15 minutes for large.
 Let cool, then decorate with vanilla royal icing.

 Loved this recipe!
 Never made gingerbread cookies before, super tasty!
 I cut the shortening in half and increased the butter.
 It was a rainy humid day, so I only need 5 1/4 cup of flour, and I added a dash of all spice.
 Will make these every year for Christmas!